 Tip 13.
 Embed Your Presentation in a Website

-Use the File > Publish to the web menu option to embed a slide presentation on your website.
+Use the File > Share > Publish to web menu option to embed a slide presentation on your website.

-Publishing a Google Slides presentation means that someone can see it without logging into their Google accounts.
+Publishing a Google Slides presentation means that someone can see it with only a link.
 (As opposed to sharing a presentation, where a user must be logged into Google Drive to see your presentation.
 Also, note that those who view a published presentation cannot edit or make comments.)

 Here's the Publish to the web dialog box: